Fuck It (I Don't Want You Back)

-"Fuck It (I Don't Want You Back)" is the debut single of American singer-songwriter Eamon.
-The song was co-written by Eamon, Kirk Robinson and Mark Passy.
-It was released on November 10, 2003, as the lead single from his debut album, I Don't Want You Back (2004).
+"Fuck It (I Don't Want You Back)", known as "I Don't Want You Back" for the clean version, is a song by American singer-songwriter Eamon, released as his debut single.
+The song was co-written by Eamon, Kirk Robinson, and Mark Passy.
+It was released on November 10, 2003, as the lead single from Eamon's first album, I Don't Want You Back (2004).
 The song is notable for the frequency of its expletives.

-"Fuck It (I Don't Want You Back)" topped the charts in many countries, including Australia, Denmark, Italy, New Zealand, and the United Kingdom.
-The single appeared in Billboard magazine as "F**k It (I Don't Want You Back)".
+"Fuck It (I Don't Want You Back)" topped the charts in many countries, including Australia, Belgium, Denmark, Germany, Italy, New Zealand, Sweden, and the United Kingdom.
 An Italian-language version titled "Solo" ("Alone") was also released, reaching number two in Italy.

 History

-The success of the single and the controversial nature of its lyrics prompted production of an answer song, "F.U.R.B.
+The success of the single "Fuck It (I Don't Want You Back)" and the controversial nature of its lyrics prompted production of an answer song, "F.U.R.B.
 (Fuck You Right Back)", by female singer Frankee, who claimed to be Eamon's ex-girlfriend.
 While Eamon initially said that he selected Frankee to record the song at an audition, he later stated that his only involvement was in clearing the use of the music with the following statement:

 "I was not involved with 'F.U.R.B.'
 I have never met Frankee and she is definitely not my girlfriend or ex-girlfriend.
 The only way I was associated with it was when I was asked for licensing permission by Frankee's representatives, which makes me a writer on her song by copyright law.
 But I really didn't expect all this to come out of it, they are having fun with it, it's cool but in the end they are paying me for their 15 minutes of fame and I welcome her to my world of Ho-Wop!"

 During the success of both songs in the United Kingdom, BBC Radio 1 host Chris Moyles was heavily critical of them, going as far as to record and broadcast his own spoof version; "We Want You to Leave", claiming that both singles were the product of what amounted to nothing more than a cynical marketing ploy by Eamon and Frankee's record labels.

 Because of the great success of the song in Italy, an Italian version of the song was released.
 Its title was "Solo" and its lyrics, written by J-Ax, were changed so they did not contain any expression deemed offensive.
 "Solo" reached number two on the Italian Singles Chart and ended 2004 as the country's 32nd-best-selling hit.

-The song reached number 1 in the Netherlands and even lead to a parody song called "Vakkenvuller" by Dutch singer Hans Goes (using the alias 'Simon'), which was also a big hit.
+The song reached number 1 in the Netherlands and even led to a parody song called "Vakkenvuller" by Dutch singer Hans Goes (using the alias 'Simon'), which was also a big hit.